 Consider the following potentially significant costs when looking into hard money loans:

 The hard money loan process can be expensive.
-Making a profit using this type of financing means having an effective property rehab and sales plan.
+Making a flipping profit using this type of financing means having an effective property rehab and sales plan.

 Hard money loans usually have higher interest rates than other types of bank loans.

 An APR of more than 10% should be expected, and even higher is not uncommon.
-These loans are designed for short term use when you need them, and not for holding a property longer term.
+These loans are designed for short term use when you need them, and not for holding a property long term.

 Most loans have a firm payback date that can be as low as 6 months.
 Home buyers who are not flipping a property, or who don’t have a plan to refinance and pay back the loan, should not seek a hard money loan.

 Hard money lenders also charge higher points.
 The number of points can vary, but you can expect 5 points higher than other types of loans, at the minimum.

 These additional points are amortized relatively quickly in the payment schedule, making short-term costs higher.
 Also, terms are not standardized across the hard money industry.

 3. A Bad Credit Rating Might be Leveraged By the Lender